 People, some with protective goggles, in front of technical equipment

-Electrical Engineering and Information Technology (Bachelor's degree)
+Electrical Engineering and Information Technology (Bachelor of Engineering)

 Semester 7 Semester